 How to Achieve Shared Understanding When Scaling Agile

 Agile practices as described in the literature are suitable for small co-located teams focused on a single product.
-These small co-located teams quickly and efficiently establish a shared understanding of a project, the customer, and the architecture they are working within.
+These small co-located teams quickly and efficiently establish a shared understanding of a project, the customer and the architecture within which they are working.
 As organizations scale Agile, teams aren’t working in the same room, they are sometimes working on multiple products, and it becomes very difficult to establish a shared understanding.
 But you don’t have to sacrifice shared understanding for growth.
 Leveraging visual specifications will help large, distributed, scaling organizations achieve a shared understanding more quickly and more effectively.

 Visual Specification (n): a picture, graphic or display used to illustrate or accompany the description or identification of a requirement.

 A small agile team typically has everyone sitting in the same room collaborating together.
 They end up with a very clear understanding of the product that they’re building and the problem they’re trying to solve.
 They’re all familiar with the architecture.
 There is a shared understanding that’s established within that small agile team.

 In a larger, more complex organization, teams are supporting multiple products.
 They are not in the same room.
 They aren’t familiar with the complex architectures and the needs of the end users.
 Before Agile we attempted to use formal specifications to build this shared understanding.
 Many organizations use some form of Software Requirements Specification (SRS) as defined in IEEE 29148:2011.
 Other organizations attempt to use Unified Modelling Language (UML), a formal set of graphic notation techniques, to create visual models.
 Both of these approaches support complex multi-faceted views of what the technology looks like, the problem we’re trying to solve, and the underlying structure we need to support.